“T-bone” accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.

 Some of the most frequent scenarios include:

-• Running a red light or stop sign: When a driver fails to stop at a red light or stop sign, they may collide with vehicles crossing the intersection, resulting in a T-bone crash.
+- Running a red light or stop sign: When a driver fails to stop at a red light or stop sign, the vehicle may collide with vehicles crossing the intersection, resulting in a T-bone crash.

 Determining Fault in a T-Bone Accident